Aesculapian snake: Behaviour

 The average home range for French populations has been calculated at 1.14 ha, however males will travel longer distances of up to 2 km to find females during the mating season and females to find suitable hatching sites to lay eggs.

-The Aesculapian snakes are deemed secretive and not always easy to find even in areas of positive presence, or found in surprising contexts.
-In contact with humans, they can be rather tame, possibly due to their cryptic coloration keeping them hidden within their natural environment.
-They usually disappear and hide, but if cornered they may sometimes stand their ground and try to intimidate their opponent, sometimes with a chewing-like movement of the mouth and occasionally biting.
+The Aesculapian snake is deemed secretive and not always easy to find even in areas of positive presence, or found in surprising contexts.
+In contact with humans, it can be rather tame, possibly due to its cryptic coloration keeping it hidden within its natural environment.
+It usually disappears and hides, but if cornered it may sometimes stand its ground and try to intimidate its opponent, sometimes with a chewing-like movement of the mouth and occasionally biting.

-It has been speculated that the species may be actually more prevalent than thought due to spending a significant part of its time in tree canopy, however no reliable data exist as to what part that would be.
+It has been speculated that the species may be more prevalent than thought due to spending a significant part of its time in tree canopy, but no reliable data exist as to what part that would be.
 In France it is said to be the only snake species that occurs inside dense, shadowy forests with minimum undergrowth, presumably because of using foliage for basking and foraging.
-In other parts of the range it has been reported to only use the canopy on a more substantial basis in largely uninhabited areas, such as the natural beech forests of the East Slovak and Ukrainian Carpathians, with similar characteristics.
+In other parts of its geographic range it has been reported to only use the canopy on a more substantial basis in largely uninhabited areas, such as the natural beech forests of the East Slovak and Ukrainian Carpathians, with similar characteristics.